 Retrieval-Augmented Generation, book cover

-Get it on Leanpub Read the first chapter free
+Get it on Leanpub Read a free chapter

 Most teams trying to ship a RAG system stall at the prototype stage.
 The notebook works, the demo wins the meeting, the system never reaches users at scale.
 The gap between “this works on my laptop” and “this runs reliably in production” is wide, and full of engineering challenges that don't make the demo reel.
 This book is about that gap.